 We are moving our face-to-face programs to an online format due to physical distancing constraints.
 We will resume our classroom facilitation when it is possible to do so safely.

-Who Should Attend the Designing Instruction Program?
+Who Should Attend the Converting to the Virtual Classroom Program?

 - Experienced instructional designers and course developers who have designed for the traditional face-to-face environment and are now responsible for converting these programs to the virtual environment.

 - Subject matter experts (SMEs) who have designed or assisted in the design of learning initiatives for traditional classroom-based and small group environments (On-the-Job, Lunch and Learn) and need to convert this content to the virtual environment.

 - Facilitators and instructors tasked with converting content that they have been delivering in the physical classroom to the virtual environment.

 - Individuals responsible for updating or modifying existing custom or off-the-shelf courses.

 *Participants of this program have existing content and learning material that has been delivered in the traditional classroom.

 - Participate in a facilitated virtual classroom program that models best practices for learner motivation and engagement.

 - Experience first-hand, the richness and variety of platform capabilities as you move your face-to-face program to the virtual classroom.